Robustness to Transformations Across Categories: Is Robustness To Transformations Driven by Invariant Neural Representations?: Introduction

-To validate that the amount of invariance in the network drives robustness and is not epiphenomenal, we evaluate across-category robustness by analyzing DCNNs trained such that the transformations in the training set are restricted to a subset of categories.
-A series of experiments with state-of-the-art DCNNs in FaceScrub~\cite{ng2014data} and ImageNet~\cite{deng2009imagenet} reveal that invariant representations emerge as the number of transformed categories in the training set is increased.
-This trend is remarkable for local transformations,~\eg blurring and high-pass filtering, compared to geometric transformations such as rotations and thinning.
-Our analysis uncovers new evidence that invariance emerges at the individual neural level and demonstrates that it facilitates robustness to categories that the network has not seen transformed during training.
-These results are a first milestone to understand the neural representations that drive robustness to transformations.
+A series of experiments with state-of-the-art DCNNs in FaceScrub~\citep{ng2014data} and ImageNet~\citep{deng2009imagenet} reveal that robustness is not always related to invariant neural representations, as networks show robustness to categories seen transformed during training even in the absence of invariant neural representations.
+Invariance only emerges as the number of transformed categories in the training set is increased. { Moreover, our observations indicate that different categories of transformations exhibit varying degrees of invariance, with local transformations (\eg blurring and high-pass filtering) exhibiting an increase in invariance roughly two times greater than that of geometric transformations (\eg rotations and thinning). } Our analysis uncovers new evidence that invariance emerges at the individual neural level and demonstrates that it facilitates robustness to categories that the network has not seen transformed during training.

+These results are the first milestone to understand the neural representations that contribute to robustness to transformations.
+Furthermore, answering what representations emerge in the network could guide research to develop more robust models, and investigating \emph{across-category robustness} could help to reduce the amount of training examples, as not all categories need to be seen transformed to achieve robustness.